sf-wdi-18/notes/lectures/week-01/day_3_functions_and_dom/dawn/intro-to-functions.md

 ##Algorithms vs functions

-How could we describe the function `square` in an algorithm and in a function?
+How could we describe the function `square` in an algorithm vs in a function?

 Assume have a number, represented by the variable `num`.